postsharp/Metalama.Documentation/content/conceptual/Metalama.Framework.md

 }
 ```

-Notice that the compile-time `foreach` loop was unrolled, so that each parameter has its own statement and that the compile-time expressions `parameter.Type` and `parameter.Name` have been evaluated and even folded with the nearby constants.
-On the other hand, the run-time calls to `Console.WriteLine` have been preserved.
-The expression `parameter.Value` is special, and has been translated to accessing the values of the parameters.
+Observe that the compile-time `foreach` loop was unrolled, so that each parameter has its own statement.
+The compile-time expressions `parameter.Type` and `parameter.Name` have been evaluated and even folded with the nearby constants.
+Conversely, the run-time calls to `Console.WriteLine` have been preserved.
+The expression `parameter.Value` is special and has been translated to access the values of the parameters.

-## Aspects, advice and Initialize
+## Aspects, Advice, and Initialize

-While abstract aspects like `OverrideMethodAspect` work well for simple needs, more customization is required in more complex cases.
-For example, consider the situation where you want to apply an aspect attribute to a type and have it affect all its methods.
-In Metalama, you can do this by directly implementing the `IAspect<T>` interface and putting this logic into the `Initialize` method.
-For example:
+Abstract aspects like `OverrideMethodAspect` suffice for simple needs, but more complex cases require further customization.
+Consider the scenario where you want to apply an aspect attribute to a type and have it affect all its methods.
+In Metalama, this can be achieved by directly implementing the `IAspect<T>` interface and incorporating this logic into the `Initialize` method, as shown below:

 ```c#
 public class CountMethodsAspect : Attribute, IAspect<INamedType>